Kaolin clay (aka china clay) is an incredibly useful and versatile soft, white clay. It is used in the manufacture of porcelain and fine china.

 Specifically, an application of the powder applied at 50% bloom deters thrips and provides a number of other horticultural benefits.

-Use of kaolin clay at this point in fruit development helps more fruit (such as apple trees and pear trees) to set but does not negatively affect the quality of the fruit.
+The use of kaolin clay at this point in fruit development helps more fruit (such as apple trees and pear trees) to set but does not negatively affect the quality of the fruit.

 Furthermore, the application of the clay encourages good growth and does not interfere with the activities of beneficial pollinators.